Physetica cucullina: Distribution

 It is endemic to New Zealand.
 This species is found throughout the South Island apart from in the Nelson district with the exception of the St Arnaud Range where it is present.
 It is likely to be also resident in Stewart Island.

 Habitat

 P. cucullina lives in shrubland at subalpine and alpine zones but can occur at sea-level in the more southern regions.

 Behaviour

 Adults of this species is on the wing from October to March and are attracted to light.

 Life history and host species

 The life history of this species is poorly documented.
-As at 2017, there is no description of the larvae and there is only one known record in the New Zealand Arthropod Collection of the larvae of this species having being reared.
+As at 2017, there is no description of the larvae and there is only one known record in the New Zealand Arthropod Collection of the larvae of this species having been reared.
 This record indicates the larvae were reared on Leucopogon fraseri.